 Nutshell’s growth team has personally tried everything from HubSpot to Mailchimp to Constant Contact, and despite our best efforts, these tools never work exactly how we want them to.
-(In fact, we’ve gotten so tired of the little frustrations that we’re building an email marketing tool of our own.
-Stay tuned, folks.)
+(In fact, we got so tired of the little frustrations that we built an email marketing tool of our own.)

 With that in mind, we put together this list of gripes that all marketers have about email marketing software.
 If we missed any major ones, shoot us a tweet @nutshell, won’t you?

 Let’s say you add a new customer to your marketing list, and even though they’re interested in receiving product updates, they’re not a fan of your blog newsletter.
 (Hey, it happens.)
 So, they hit “unsubscribe” one day—and never get any of your marketing announcements ever again.
 Whoops!